Thank you for purchasing a boot disk from ADVPLANS and/or The Classic Archives. Visit us at www.theclassicarchives.com for more great deals.

 Depending on your version of boot cd, if you insert it in your drive while windows is running, it should only open up a web page with links to web pages that describe each utility on the boot disk.

 Proceed with caution on any utility.
 If you are not careful, you can run utilities that will format drives which could cause you to lose date.
 Below is information on the utilities on this disk.

-Tools currently included in the Ultimate Boot CD version 4.1.0 are:
+Tools currently included with the Ultimate Boot CD are: